 These are monogamous birds.
-After mating, the female builds a bulky cup nest on the ground underneath vegetation for concealment, using grass, weeds and small roots to build the nest and lining it with finer grasses and fur.
+After mating, the female builds a bulky cup nest on the ground underneath vegetation for concealment, using grass, weeds, and small roots to build the nest and lining it with finer grasses and fur.

 Both parents share incubation duties for 11-13 days, but the female generally does more incubation.
 If a predator approaches the nest, the female parent may use a broken wing distraction display to divert attention away from her vulnerable eggs.
-After the altricial chicks hatch, both parents feed the youngsters for 7-14 days, though toward the end of the nestling period the male may take over most of the tending while the female starts another brood.
+After the chicks hatch, both parents feed the youngsters for 7-14 days, though toward the end of the nestling period the male may take over most of the tending while the female starts another brood.
 A mated pair of vesper sparrows may raise 1-3 broods each year.

 These sparrows are common hosts to brown-headed cowbird brood parasites.
 On rare occasions, vesper sparrows may hybridize with field sparrows, though such crossbreeding is not always confirmed.

-Leaving suitable singing perches available can help attract these birds so backyard birders can enjoy their melodies.
-A ground bird feeder with mixed birdseed, cracked corn or other grains is an ideal food source, and bird-friendly landscaping that includes seed-bearing flowers will also tempt vesper sparrows.
+Leaving suitable singing perches available can help attract these birds so birders can enjoy their melodies.
+A ground bird feeder with mixed birdseed, cracked corn, or other grains is an ideal food source, and bird-friendly landscaping that includes seed-bearing flowers will also tempt vesper sparrows.
 They are particularly fond of dust baths, and will use a suitable dusting area frequently.